-In the ordinary course of business, the consolidated Och-Ziff funds have entered into transactions subject to enforceable master netting agreements or other similar agreements.
-Generally, the right of setoff in those agreements allows the funds to set off any exposure to a specific counterparty with any collateral received or delivered to that counterparty based on the terms of the agreements.
-Generally, the funds party to these agreements manage cash and securities collateral on a counterparty basis.
-The table below presents the repurchase agreements that are set off, if any, as well as collateral delivered related to those repurchase agreements.
+In the ordinary course of business, the consolidated funds have entered into certain transactions which are subject to master agreements that provide for payment netting and that, in the case of a default or similar event with respect to the counterparty to the master agreement, provide for netting across transactions.
+Generally, upon a counterparty default, the fund can terminate all transactions under the master agreement and set off amounts it owes across all transactions under a particular master agreement against collateral it has received under such master agreement; provided, however, that in the case of certain defaults, the fund may only be able to terminate and setoff solely with respect to the transactions affected by the default.
+Generally, the funds party to these agreements manage cash and securities collateral on a counterparty basis as permitted under each master agreement.
+The table below presents the repurchase agreements that are set off, if any, as well as collateral received related to those repurchase agreements.
 No other material financial instruments were subject to master netting agreements or other similar agreements.

-Securities Sold Under Agreements to Repurchase oss Amounts of Recognized Liabilities Offs Consolid Amounts et in the lated Balance Sheet Li t Amounts of abilities in the olidated Balance Sheet Financial truments and ateral Delivered Net Amount (dollars i n thousands) As of March 31, 2013 \$ 280,659 \$ \$ 280,659 \$ 280,659 \$ As of December 31, 2012 \$ 223,543 \$ - \$ 223,543 \$ 223,543 \$ -
+Securities Sold Under Agreements to Repurchase Gross Amounts of Recognized Liabilities Gross Amounts Offset in the Consolidated Balance Sheet Net Amounts of Liabilities in the Consolidated Balance Sheet Financial Instruments and Collateral Delivered Net Amount (dollars in thousands) As of June 30, 2013 \$ 342,314 342,314 342,314 As of December 31, 2012 \$ 223,543 223,543 223,543